fredemmott/HTCC/docs/settings.md

 DWORD, number of milliseconds between subsequent wheel ticks.

-### ScrollWheelAccelerationMilliseconds
+### VRControllerScrollAccelerationDelayMilliseconds

-DWORD, number of milliseconds to wait before speeding up the scroll wheel.
+DWORD, number of milliseconds to wait before speeding up the scroll acceleration when using VR controllers.

 ## PointCTRL settings